Close

 Step 7: Collect Your Visa

-Common mistakes to avoid: incomplete documentation, inconsistent information, and missed appointment deadlines.
+Common mistakes to avoid include incomplete forms, insufficient supporting documents, previous visa violations, or not meeting eligibility requirements.
 If rejected, review reasons carefully before reapplying with corrected documentation.